Locations, Industries & Years: A Deep Dive into Unicorn Companies

 The Top 4 industries are

 They are all tech subsectors, and some other smaller industries like hardware, mobile and ed-tech are also tech-related.
-For other traditional industries, it can be found that many large unicorns in these sectors are also powered by innovative technology, e.g. Instacart in Supply Chain, logistics & delivery sector and Yanolja from Travel sector.
+Many unicorns in other traditional industries are also powered by innovative technology, e.g. Instacart in Supply Chain, logistics & delivery sector and Yanolja in the Travel sector.

 The following analysis is on distributions of company valuation by industry.
-There exist extremely highly-valued companies in some industries like ByteDance in AI and SpaceX in Others.
-Both are over $100 billion in valuation.
+There are also extremely highly-valued companies in some industries like ByteDance in AI and SpaceX in Others.
+Both have valuations over $100 billion.

 Feature IV – Years

-Diving into calendar years and the number of years for a company to become a unicorn, two patterns are captured,
+Diving into calendar years and the number of years for a company to become a unicorn, two patterns emerge:

 Further Exploration